 *If you are alergic to bee stings, you will not be permitted to carry the collection tube and may only act as a spotter on your team.

 After all teams have returned to the dive boat a 'weigh-in' is conducted to see who caught the most Lionfish, smallest Lionfish and largest Lionfish.
-Upon return from the Lionfish trip with a successful catch, the fish is cleaned and grilled on our pool deck immediately after the dives and served for all to enjoy.
+Upon return from the Lionfish trip with a successful catch, the fish is cleaned, fileted and made to ceviche for you to try shortly after the dives and served for all to enjoy.

 A Lionfish Culling Specialty Certification is available by signing up in advance for a separate class through Ocean Frontiers.
 The specialty certification class is not included in this trip.
 If you were to complete the Lionfish Specialty Certification you would then qualify to apply for a license to spear Lionfish from the boats of approved operators such as Ocean Frontiers.
 Participation on this trip does not qualify divers to spear lionfish in the Cayman Islands.
 Lionfish Culling Licenses are issued by the Cayman Islands Department of Environment.